-- the ignition switch is turned to the RUN position, or - the keyless entry system or the remote entry transmitter lock control is pressed, or - after 25 seconds of illumination.
+- the ignition switch is turned to the 4 (ON) position, or - $\bullet\,$ the keyless entry system or the remote entry transmitter lock control is pressed, or - after 25 seconds of illumination.

-The panel dimmer control must not be set to the OFF/LOCK position for the illuminated entry system to operate.
+The panel dimmer control must not be set to the off position for the illuminated entry system to operate.